iccole/backend-sample-dates/README.md

 docker-compose up
 ```

-This should pull up the application with hot swapping from pm2
+This should pull up the application with hot swapping from nodemon

 # API Endpoints